iotile/iotile_cloud/README.md

 * Improved user interface for forms using Django Crispy Forms
 * Search capabilities with Django Elasticserach DSL
 * Email notifications using AWS SES and Django SES
+* Custom worker scheme using AWS SQS as message queue
+* Ready for deployment using AWS Elasticsearch and AWS ECS for workers
+* Uses AWS S3 for file storage
+* Production deployment requires AWS RDS and AWS Redshift for SQL databases
+* production deployment requires AWS Elasticache and AWS Elasticseach
+* Local server uses Docker Compose, but requires AWS S3 and AWS SQS

+## Notes and Disclaimers

+The current version of this project is not exactly user friendly and relias on AWS ever for running a local server.
+With a little more work, the following changes could be made to remove these requirements:

+* Use `roribio16/alpine-sqs:latest` docker image or similar to run SQS locally
+* Switch worker infrastructure to use RabbitMQ and Celery
+* Use `minio/minio` docker image or similar to run S3 locally

 ## Installation